adrianhdezm/llm-sdk/README.md

 const { text } = await generateText({
   llm,
-  prompt: 'Write a story about a dragon',
+  system: 'you are a helpful assistant',
-  system: 'you are a helpful assistant'
+  prompt: 'Write a story about a dragon'
 });
 ```